What is bulimia?

-- Bulimia is an eating disorder.
+- Bulimia is a serious medical illness.
+It causes severe problems in a person's eating behaviors.
 It is marked by uncontrolled episodes of overeating called bingeing.
 This is followed by purging by self-induced vomiting, misuse of laxatives, and other methods.

 - People with bulimia keep it very private and hidden.

 - Bulimia is often treated with a mix of individual therapy and family therapy.
 The focus is on changing behavior and correcting any nutritional problems.

 - Complications may include heart and kidney problems, inflamed esophagus, dental problems, and others.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.

 - Before your visit, write down questions you want answered.